testcontainers/testcontainers-java/docs/features/reusable_containers.md

 ### Example usage with container objects

 <!--codeinclude-->
-[Test using the Kafka container](../examples/junit4/generic/src/test/java/generic/ReusableKafkaContainerTest.java) inside_block:single_label
+[Test using the Kafka container](../examples/junit4/generic/src/test/java/generic/ReusableKafkaContainerTest.java) inside_block:kafka_init
 <!--/codeinclude-->

 Here we unset the network that was implicitly created by KafkaContainer (but not used in this case), because otherwise